RoDoerIng/OSBCodingDojo/README.md

 ## Patterns

 ### Fluent Interfaces
-With methods returning `this` you can combine onemethod after another like:
+With methods returning `this` you can combine one method after another like:

 ```
 bmwService.withMechanicalMaintenance().withSafetyTest().getCost()